JustasDaugi/War/README.md

     Define suits and ranks seperately,
     Shuffle cards.

-Split Deck:
+Player:
-    Divide list_of_hands in half for each player.
+    Divide list_of_hands in two parts
+    Assign a half to each of the players

 Start game:
     Loop: